 The Carolina Hurricanes entered their game versus the Atlanta Thrashers on Nov.
 12, 2005, winners of their last nine contests.
 This streak came to a crashing halt in a 9-0 defeat.
 Ilya Kovalchuk scored twice to help the Thrashers set a new team record for the most goals in one game.
 This was the worst loss for the Hurricanes since they relocated from Hartford in 1997.

 A Big Day for Goalies

-The Penguins obtained goaltender Tom Barrasso from the Buffalo Sabres, on Nov.
+The Penguins obtained goaltender Tom Barrasso from the Buffalo Sabres on Nov.
 12, 1988, in exchange for Doug Bodger and Darrin Shannon.
-Barrasso went on to play in 460 games in Pittsburgh, over 12 seasons, and was the starting goaltender for their back-to-back Stanley Cup wins in 1991 and 1992.
+Barrasso played in 460 games in Pittsburgh over 12 seasons and was the starting goaltender for their back-to-back Stanley Cup wins in 1991 and 1992.

 On Nov.
 12, 2000, Arturs Irbe became just the second European-born goalie in NHL history to record 25 shutouts as the Hurricanes blanked the Ottawa Senators 4-0.
 Shane Willis led the Carolina offense with two goals and an assist.